thu-coai/UNION/README.md

 python3 ./gen_train_data.py your_mode
 ```

-`your_mode` is `roc` for `ROCStories corpus` or  `wp` for `WritingPrompts dataset`.
+- `your_mode` is `roc` for `ROCStories corpus` or  `wp` for `WritingPrompts dataset`.
 Then the summary of vocabulary and the corresponding frequency and pos-tagging will be found under `ROCStories/ini_data/entitiy_vocab.txt` or `WritingPrompts/ini_data/entity_vocab.txt`.
-Then negative samples and human-written stories will be constructed based on the original training set.
+- Negative samples and human-written stories will be constructed based on the original training set.
 The training set will be found under `ROCStories/train_data` or `WritingPrompts/train_data`.
+- Note: currently only 10 samples of the full original data and training data are provided.
+The full data can be downloaded from [THUcloud](https://cloud.tsinghua.edu.cn/d/b3bdeee2c9b647439746/) or [GoogleDrive](https://drive.google.com/drive/folders/1Cfc-YkQo-27ovVug2bfpqBclECimvgwu?usp=sharing).